minsmis/BrainWaves/README.md

 ## Install _BrainWaves_

 For Windows users,
-- Go to release page and check latest version.
+- Go to release page and check the latest version.
-- Download 'BrainWaves.exe' into your computer.
+- Download 'Install_BrainWaves.exe' into your computer.
-- Run 'BrainWaves.exe'.
+- Run 'Install_BrainWaves.exe'.

 # Documentation